Curbside Composting Program

 What do I get for participating?

-Aside from being provided this 6-month service for free, you will receive a 5-gallon compost bucket with a lid, label, and handle for putting your organic waste at the curb.
 All participants will also have access to helpful educational materials to explain what does and does not go in the bucket and how to make composting easier in your home.

 Requirements for Participation